roman-milk/roman-milk.github.io/swingers-club-halloween-party.md

+===

- ****** Swingers Club: Halloween Party ****** bysilkstockingslover© I laughed slightly at Matt being called a boy toy.
+I laughed slightly at Matt being called a boy toy.
 Of course, he didn't hesitate as he was now sitting directly across from me and was watching me get completely filled by a cock two inches bigger than his.

  His cock, like Eddie's, was saluting the ladies, as Jessica replicated my position straddling over my husband.
 The one big difference is she slowly took Matt's cock in her ass.
 I watched both in awe and envy, at just how easily she took a cock in her ass.
 Being ass fucked had always been a secret fantasy of mine, but other than my fingers, and a very epic failure when I was drunk in college, which had resulted in it only being an exit hole.